ros2/sros2/SROS2_Windows.md

 choco install -y svn
 ```

-After openning a new command promt, you should be able to run:
+After opening a new command prompt, you should be able to run:
 ```bat
 svn help
 ```